 The Company classifies as available-for-sale marketable securities with a remaining maturity when purchased of greater than three months.
-Marketable securities with a remaining maturity date greater than one year are classified as non-current.
-The Company's marketable securities are maintained by investment managers and consist of U.S. Treasury securities and equity securities.
-Debt securities are carried at fair value with the unrealized gains and losses included in other comprehensive income (loss) as a component of stockholders' deficit until realized.
+The Company's marketable securities are maintained by investment managers and consist of U.S. government and non-U.S. government securities, corporate debt securities, and commercial paper.
+Debt securities are carried at fair value with the unrealized gains and losses included in other comprehensive loss as a component of stockholders' equity (deficit) until realized.
 Any premium arising at purchase is amortized to the earliest call date and any discount arising at purchase is accreted to maturity.
 Amortization and accretion of premiums and discounts are recorded in interest income and/or expense.
-Equity securities with readily determinable fair values are also carried at fair value with unrealized gains and losses are included in other income (expense), net.
-Realized gains and losses on both debt and equity securities are determined using the specific identification method and are included in other income (expense), net.
+Realized gains and losses on debt securities are determined using the specific identification method and are included in other income (expense), net.